Veterans Vocational Training Program

-The Veterans Vocational Training Program is a free opportunity for Post 9/11 veterans, their spouses, and family caregivers, to train for a career in Media Arts and Video Production at Connecticut Public Broadcasting Network’s Learning Lab in
+The Veterans Vocational Training Program is a free opportunity for Post 9/11 veterans, their spouses, and family caregivers, to train for a career in Media Arts and Video Production in the Institute for Advanced Media at Connecticut Public Broadcasting Network’s Learning Lab in Hartford.

 With ample classroom and studio space, as well as state-of-the-art equipment, the Learning Lab offers training that uses the power of digital media technology to inspire learning, spark innovation and cultivate workforce skills in post 9/11 veterans.